zorkdev/heroku-buildpack/README.md

 ### Procfile

 Using the Procfile, you can set the process to run for your web server.
-Any binaries built from your Swift source using SPM will be placed in your $PATH.
+Any binaries built from your Swift source using SwiftPM will be placed in your $PATH.

 ```swift
 web: HelloWorld --workers 3 --bind 0.0.0.0:$PORT